 Bridal veil

 Bridal veil is very similar to bridal creeper and has become a highly invasive and aggressive invasive plant.
-All invasive species of asparagus ferns are listed as Weeds of National Significance.
+Both these invasive species are listed as Weeds of National Significance.

 Scientific name